Errors

 Whenever a request is unsuccessful, the Skytells API will return an error response with an error type and message.
 You can use this information to understand better what has gone wrong and how to fix it.
 Most of the error messages are pretty helpful and actionable.

-Errors are returned as JSON objects with an error
+Errors are returned as JSON objects with an error property, which is an object with the following properties:

 Here is a list of the common error types you might encounter with the Skytells API: